Joseph Smith Papyri: After Joseph Smith's death

 By August 1856, Combs himself had sold "two of [the] mummies, and some of the papyri" to the St. Louis Museum.
-Upon the closing of the St. Louis Museum in 1863, these artifacts were purchased by Col. John H. Wood and found their way to his museum in Chicago.
+Upon the closing of the St. Louis Museum in 1863, these artifacts were purchased by Col. J. H. Wood and found their way to his museum in Chicago.
 Wood was particularly proud of these objects and had them prominently displayed for all to see.
 Unfortunately, the museum and all its contents were destroyed in 1871 during the Great Chicago Fire.
 Today, it is presumed the papyri which formed the bases for Facsimiles 2 and 3 were lost in this inferno.

 After the fire, it was believed that all the papyri sources for the book had been lost.
 Unbeknownst to most, Abel Combs still owned several papyri fragments and two mummies (the latter have disappeared).
 The papyri were given to Combs' nurse Charlotte Benecke Weaver upon his death on July 5, 1892, who in turn gave them to her daughter, Alice Combs Weaver Heusser.

 A 1918 memorandum from the New York Metropolitan Museum of Art records that Heusser brought "eight or ten fragments of papyri" for inspection "in connection with the effort made by Bishop Spaulding of Utah about 1912 to obtain confirmation ... that Joseph Smith's supposed translations of sacred Egyptian texts on which he founded his 'Pearl of Great Price' were a fraud."
 Then, in late 1945, a curator at the museum noticed the memorandum and tracked down Heusser's widower, Edward Heusser, making an offer for purchase of the papyri, which was accepted in 1946.

 Several pieces of papyri were purchased by Col. John H. Wood and moved to his museum in Chicago (pictured), where they were presumably lost during the Great Chicago Fire in 1871.